Best Home Security System for 2018By - 01/01/2018

 Ideally, your system will also be able to monitor for smoke, carbon monoxide, and medical emergencies.
 On the peripheral, check to make sure the system can grow with you.
 You might not be ready for home automation now, but you might want this in the future.
 Can you add additional equipment and expand your system?
 Is it easy to do?
 Keep in mind that some companies, like Digital Life, restart the clock on your contract if you make any changes.

 On a related note, being able to control your system and set up rules is paramount.
-I already touched on this above so I won’t go into detail here, but being able to set up your system to arm and disarm itself on a schedule is not only cool, but it increases its ability to protect your home.
+I already touched on this above so I won’t go into detail here, but getting a text message when you drive away without arming your system is not only cool, but it increases a systems ability to protect your home.
 A good mobile app includes remote arm/disarm, rules, and capacity to set up text and email alerts for multiple people.
 Most home security companies will call you if a system is breached, but making sure your entire family gets a text to stay away until the alarm is cleared is priceless.

 Finally, good alarm systems provide monitoring services.
-Many self-monitored options can provide a good entry into home security, but it is best to have someone watching your back especially when guarding against home invasions or fires.
+Many self-monitored options can provide a good entry into home security, but it’s best to have someone watching your back especially when guarding against home invasions or fires.
 However, the best systems also provide good monitoring.
-Good monitoring is always UL listed, but you should make sure that they are responding to alarms promptly.
+Good monitoring is always UL listed, but you should make sure that they use multiple monitoring centers and are responding to alarms promptly.

 Frontpoint uses a company called Rapid Response Monitoring to monitor alarms.
 Rapid Response has an excellent reputation in the industry.
 Their list of accreditations includes: